goldbergyoni/nodebestpractices/sections/security/dependencysecurity.md

 🔗 [Read on: NSP website](https://nodesecurity.io/)

 ### Snyk
-Synk offers a feature-rich CLI, as well as Github integration.
-Synk goes further with this and in addition to notifing vulnerabilities, also automatically creates new pull requests fixing vulnerabilities as patches are released for known vulnerabilties.
+Snyk offers a feature-rich CLI, as well as Github integration.
+Snyk goes further with this and in addition to notifying vulnerabilities, also automatically creates new pull requests fixing vulnerabilities as patches are released for known vulnerabilties.

-Synk's feature rich website also allows for ad-hoc assessment of dependencies when provided with a Github reposity or npm module url.
+Snyk's feature rich website also allows for ad-hoc assessment of dependencies when provided with a GitHub repository or npm module url.
 You can also search for npm packages which have vulnerabilties directly https://snyk.io/vuln?packageManager=npm
 An example of the output of this tool [can be found here](https://snyk.io/test/npm/passport), which shows the current vulnerability status of the latest Passport.js npm package.

 🔗 [Read on: Snyk website](https://snyk.io/)